danieljprice/splash/docs/settings.rst

-When more than one timestep is plotted per page with different markers/colours, an additional legend can be plotted (turn this on in the le(g)end submenu, or when prompted whilst setting the "plot n steps on top of each other" option).
+When more than one timestep is plotted per page with different markers/colours, an additional legend can be plotted (turn this on in the :ref:`sec:menu-g`, or when prompted whilst setting the "plot n steps on top of each other" option).
 The text for this legend is just the filename by default (if one timestep per file) or just something dull like ’step 1’ (if more than one timestep per file).